gnuille/miniomp_go/README.md

 | 8000000           | Task submission |
 | 8000001           | Task execution  |
 | 8000002           | Taskwait        |

+Note that the go runtime affects vastly the executions as it is in charge of creating the OS threads and managing them.
+For example in my machine i have tried hard to execute using 8 threads and just 8 but it always creates 10, altough it uses 8 for executing :D

 ## Todo
 * Expand the runtime